 - Nuclear nonproliferation and counter proliferation

 - Materials for extreme environments: oxide-dispersion-strengthened (ODS) alloys, structural ceramics, MAX phases.

-- Laser processing: laser shock processing, laser welding, laser sintering
+- Laser processing: laser shock peening, laser heating

 - Corrosion: stress corrosion cracking, hydrogen embrittlement, high-temperature corrosion

 - Irradiation damage: irradiation defects, irradiation-assisted stress corrosion cracking